apache/apisix/doc/plugins/error-log-logger.md

 ## How To Update

-step 1: update the attributes of the plugin
+step: update the attributes of the plugin

 ```shell